On the isoperimetric and isodiametric inequalities and the minimisation of eigenvalues of the Laplacian: Introduction

-As a quick remark, the proof of Theorem \ref{thm:Neumann_diam_asymptotic} rests on proving a suitably good family of upper bounds for the Neumann eigenvalue counting function for a convex domain $\Omega\subset \mathbb{R}^{d}$.
-This family of bounds provides the existence of minimisers and shows that they are non-degenerate.
-Using this family of bounds, along with a family bounds on the Dirichlet eigenvalue counting function one can prove a generalisation of Weyl's law for convex domains.
-This generalisation allows one to deduce the asymptotic behaviour of any sequence of minimising domains as $k\to +\infty$.
+The proofs of Theorems \ref{thm:neumann_perim} and \ref{thm:neumann_diam} rest on proving a suitably good family of upper bounds for the Neumann eigenvalue counting function for a bounded convex domain $\Omega\subset \mathbb{R}^{d}$.
+This family of bounds provides the existence of minimisers and gives their asymptotic behaviour.
+We also give a family of lower bounds on the Dirichlet eigenvalue counting function from which one can prove a `generalisation' of Weyl's law for bounded convex domains which we will discuss in Section \ref{sec:other_applications}.